-When on campus or at The Seattle School sponsored functions, students are held accountable to exhibit behavior consistent with the ethical code of conduct.
-Students are expected to conduct themselves in an ethical, professional, and civil manner.
-Unprofessional behavior includes, but is not limited to, hostile or careless uses of profanity or obscenities, physical displays of anger or aggressiveness, threatening gestures or comments, violence or harassment, insubordination or persistent, disrespectful arguing, or any other illegal or unethical conduct.
+While on campus at The Seattle School, or at The Seattle School sponsored events, or interacting with The Seattle School faculty, staff, or fellow students, students are held accountable and expected to conduct themselves in an ethical, professional, and civil manner.
+Unprofessional behavior includes, but is not limited to, hostile or careless uses of profanity or obscenities, physical displays of anger or aggressiveness, threatening gestures or comments, violence or unlawful harassment, insubordination, persistent, or disrespectful arguing, or any other illegal or unethical conduct.
 Unprofessional behavior may be cause for disciplinary action.

-The Seattle School of Theology & Psychology is dedicated to the advancement of knowledge and learning, as well as to the development of responsible personal and social conduct.
-Each student, by registering, assumes the responsibility of becoming familiar with and abiding by, the general standards of conduct expected by The Seattle School of Theology & Psychology.
+The Seattle School is dedicated to the advancement of knowledge and learning, as well as to the development of responsible personal and social conduct.
+Each student, by registering, assumes the responsibility of becoming familiar with and abiding by, the general standards of conduct expected by The Seattle School.
 By way of example, each student is expected to refrain from engaging in the following:

 - Academic dishonesty of any kind with respect to examinations or coursework.
-This includes any form of cheating and plagiarism. - Falsification or alteration of The Seattle School of Theology & Psychology documents, records, or identification cards. - Forgery, issuing bad checks, or not meeting financial obligations to The Seattle School of Theology & Psychology. - Theft or the deliberate damaging or misusing of property belonging to others or the property of The Seattle School of Theology & Psychology. - The manufacture, possession, use, or distribution of any form of alcoholic beverages or illegal drugs while on The Seattle School of Theology & Psychology property. - Possession, display, or use of any dangerous instrument, weapon, or explosives (certified law enforcement officers required by their employer to carry a firearm are excluded). - Disrupting the study of others or of The Seattle School of Theology & Psychology activities, or interfering with the freedom of movement of any member or guest of The Seattle School of Theology & Psychology community. - Deliberate interference with academic freedom, freedom of speech, or movement of any member or guest of The Seattle School of Theology & Psychology community. - Participation in any activity that disrupts or interferes with the education of others or the orderly operation of The Seattle School of Theology & Psychology. - Physical abuse, threatening acts, or harassment toward others.
+This includes any form of cheating and plagiarism. - Falsification or alteration of The Seattle School documents, records, or identification cards. - Forgery, issuing bad checks, or not meeting financial obligations to The Seattle School. - Theft or the deliberate damaging or misusing of property belonging to others or the property of The Seattle School. - The manufacture, possession, use, or distribution of any form of alcoholic beverages or illegal drug while on The Seattle School property. - Possession, display, or use of any dangerous instrument, weapon, or explosives (certified law enforcement officers. required by their employer to carry a firearm are excluded). - Disrupting the study of others or of The Seattle School activities, or interfering with the movement of any member or guest of The Seattle School community. - Deliberate interference with academic freedom, freedom of speech, or movement of any member or guest of The Seattle School community. - Participation in any activity that disrupts or interferes with the education of others or the orderly operation of The Seattle School. - Physical abuse, threatening acts, or harassment toward others.